Sharon Percy Rockefeller

-Sharon Lee Percy Rockefeller (born December 10, 1944) is the wife of former West Virginia Senator John Davison "Jay" Rockefeller IV and served as that state's First Lady from 1977 to 1985.
-On November 21, 2019, she was awarded the National Medal of Arts by President Donald Trump.
+Sharon Lee Percy Rockefeller (born December 10, 1944) is married to former West Virginia Senator John Davison "Jay" Rockefeller IV and served as that state's First Lady from 1977 to 1985 during her husband’s terms as governor.

 Life

 Rockefeller was born in Oakland, California, on December 10, 1944, a twin daughter of Senator Charles Harting Percy (1919—2011) and Jeanne Valerie Dickerson, who died in 1947.
 She earned a Bachelor's degree at Stanford University and later studied at Morris Harvey College and West Virginia Wesleyan College.
 Her twin sister Valerie was murdered in 1966 at the family home by a mysterious intruder.

-Sharon married John Davison "Jay" Rockefeller IV (born 1937) in 1967.
-He is the son of John Davison Rockefeller III (1906—1978) and Blanchette Ferry Hooker (1909—1992) of the Rockefeller family.
-She and Jay have four children and seven grandchildren.
+In 1967, she married John Davison "Jay" Rockefeller IV (born 1937).
+He is the son of John Davison Rockefeller III (1906—1978) and Blanchette Ferry Hooker (1909—1992) and is part of the famous Rockefeller family.
+She and her husband have four children and seven grandchildren.

-In 2005 Percy Rockefeller was diagnosed with colon cancer, undergoing chemotherapy and radiation therapy.
+In 2005, she was diagnosed with colon cancer and underwent chemotherapy and radiation therapy.
 Her cancer has since metastasized in the bones.
-Her experience prompted her to convince film maker Ken Burns to produce the 2015 documentary Cancer: The Emperor of All Maladies.
+Her experience prompted her to convince filmmaker Ken Burns to produce the 2015 documentary Cancer: The Emperor of All Maladies.
 It is adapted from the book of the same name by Siddhartha Mukherjee.

+On November 21, 2019, she was awarded the National Medal of Arts by then-U.S. President Donald Trump.

-The Rockefellers live in the Northwest district of Washington, DC and retain their permanent residence in Charleston, West Virginia.
+The Rockefellers live in the Northwest quadrant of Washington, DC and retain a permanent residence in Charleston, West Virginia.

 Career

-As First Lady of West Virginia, Rockefeller promoted the Public Broadcasting Service, helped establish a centralized system to assist mentally disabled children, and founded Mountain Artisans, a quilting business for low-income artisans.
-She also campaigned to lower utility costs and to improve care for the elderly.
+As First Lady of West Virginia, Rockefeller promoted the Public Broadcasting Service; helped establish a centralized system to assist mentally disabled children; and founded Mountain Artisans, a quilting business for low-income artisans.
+She also campaigned to bring down utility costs and to improve care for the elderly.

-After Jay was elected to the United States Senate in 1985, she became chief executive officer of WETA-TV in Washington, D.C.
+After her husband was elected to the United States Senate in 1985, she became chief executive officer of WETA-TV in Washington, D.C.
 She later became chairwoman of the Corporation for Public Broadcasting.

 She is a former member of the Steering Committee of the Bilderberg Group.
 She has also been the chairperson of the National Gallery of Art.